ThatSINEWAVE/Discord-Identity/README.md

 1. Visit the [GitHub Pages link](https://thatsinewave.github.io/Discord-Identity/).
 2. Click the "Generate Profile" button to create a random Discord profile.
 3. View the generated profile, including the profile image, username, about me section, nickname, and pronouns.
-4. Optionally, download the generated profile using the "Download Profile" button (Note: downloading functionality is not yet implemented in the current version).
+4. Optionally, download the generated profile using the "Download Profile" button.

 <div align="center">